 There are some glorious moments when Nathan is interviewed by the local news stations.
 His lines – which on paper seem par the course – will likely become Quotable Cage thanks to some pitch-perfect deliveries.

-Well, I do like a glass of bourbon shouldn’t be as snort out funny as it is, nor should
+Well, I like a bit of bourbon shouldn’t be as snort out funny as it is, nor should

 While the cat’s away, the mice will play.
 Those aren’t funny lines in themselves, but Cage injects them with a freakish sense of humor that greatly compliments the Lovecraft material.